cbcrg/tcoffee/docs/tcoffee_reference.rst

 ::

   The -in Flag and its Identifier TAGS
   <-in> is the real grinder of T-Coffee.
-Sequences, methods and alignments all pass through so that T-Coffee can turn it all into a single list of constraints (the library).
-Everything is done automatically with T-Coffee going through each file to extract the sequences it contains.
-The methods are then applied to the sequences.
+Sequences, methods and alignments all p\
+ ass through so that T-Coffee can turn it all into a single list of constraints (\
+ the library).
+Everything is done automatically with T-Coffee going through each \
+ file to extract the sequences it contains.
+The methods are then applied to the s\
+ equences.
 Pre-compiled constraint list can also be provided.
-Each file provided via this flag must be preceded with a symbol (Identifier TAG) that indicates its nature to T-Coffee.
+Each file provided \
+ via this flag must be preceded with a symbol (Identifier TAG) that indicates its\
+  nature to T-Coffee.
 The TAGs currently supported are the following:
   P PDB structure
   S  for sequences (use it as well to treat an MSA as unaligned sequences) M  Methods used to build the library
   L  Pre-computed T-Coffee library
   A  Multiple Alignments that must be turned into a Library X  Substitution matrices.
   R  Profiles.
-This is a legal multiple alignments that will be treated as single sequences (the sequences it contains will not be realigned).
+This is a legal multiple alignments that will be treated as singl\
+ e sequences (the sequences it contains will not be realigned).
-  If you do not want to use the TAGS, you will need to use the following flags in replacement of -in.
+  If you do not want to use the TAGS, you will need to use the following flags i\
+ n replacement of -in.
 Do not use the TAGS when using these flags:
   -aln  Alignments  (A)
   -profile Profiles  (R)
   -method Method  (M)